 Learn how solar power can lower your energy bills, and inquire about availability and eligibility for having solar panels installed on your home or garage for FREE.

-Learn more about COVID-19 and the vaccines, and find helpful resources to promote mental health during the pandemic.
+Sign-up for your vaccination appointment, learn more about COVID-19 and the vaccines, and find helpful resources to promote mental health during the pandemic.

 Every three years, CAP-HC conducts an in-depth study that uncovers the experiences and needs of low-income residents in Hennepin County.

 Ramadan began Monday at sunset, observed by Muslims all over the world as a holy month of fasting, prayer, introspection, and community.
 We wish everyone in the Muslim community a blessed and generous Ramadan.

 There are many ways people celebrate the holy month of Ramadan.
 Learn about some of the customs and traditions in this article by Isabel Updegraff of Aquila Style.